HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 Another good practice is to start with a predefined configuration file (`config.xml`) that includes the basic settings for the firewall, VPN, and DNS.
 This approach saves time and ensures consistency across deployments.
 It is recommended to start with closed firewall rules and then open them as needed based on your security requirements.
 But for demo purposes, we will allow all traffic.

-Let's take a look at the resources that will be created Terraform configuration uses the **AzureRM provider** to create:
+Let's take a look at the resources that will be created by Terraform using the **AzureRM provider**:

 *   **Resource Group**
 *   **Virtual Network (VNET)** named `VNET-Hub` with two subnets: